golang/website/go.dev/content/solutions/cloud/index.md

     alt: globe
 ---

-### _Go helps enterprises build and scale Cloud Computing systems_
+## Go helps enterprises build and scale Cloud Computing systems

-## **Why use Go for Cloud Computing**

 As applications and processing move to the cloud, concurrency becomes a very big issue.
 Cloud computing systems, by their very nature, share and scale resources.
 Coordinating access to shared resources is an issue that impacts every application processing in the cloud, and requires programming languages “[explicitly geared to develop highly reliable concurrent applications](https://tomassetti.me/best-programming-languages/).”

 Go was created to address exactly these concurrency needs for scaled applications, microservices, and cloud development.
 In fact, **over 75 percent of projects in the Cloud Native Computing Foundation ([CNCF](https://www.cncf.io/projects/)) are written in Go**.

+{{< pullquote author="Ruchi Malik, developer at Choozle" link="https://builtin.com/software-engineering-perspectives/golang-advantages" >}}
-“Go makes it very easy to scale as a company,” [says developer Ruchi Malik](https://builtin.com/software-engineering-perspectives/golang-advantages) at Choozle.
-“This is very important because, as our engineering team grows, each service can be managed by a different unit.”
+Go makes it very easy to scale as a company.
+This is very important because, as our engineering team grows, each service can be managed by a different unit.
+{{< /pullquote >}}

 Service developers often make a tradeoff between development cycle time and server performance.
 Go's helps reduce the need to make this tradeoff, with its fast build times that enable iterative development, lower memory and CPU utilization, making servers built with Go cheaper to run in pay-as-you-go deployments.